“Every right is a moral as well as legal entitlement to have or do something”

 6- Right to free legal aid

 Moreover, this right to free legal aid for the accused cannot be refused even when the accused fails to ask for it himself.
-Now, a key note to remember, if the government is unable to provide free legal aid to the poverty- stricken accused person, then whole trial will stand to be void.
+Now, a key note to remember is that if the government is unable to provide free legal aid to the poverty- stricken accused person, then the entire trial will stand void.
 The same was firmly established in Sukh Das v/s Arunachal Pradesh where the Court held that, “the right of a poverty- stricken accused person cannot be refused even when the accused fails to apply for the same”.

 7- Right to keep quiet

-The right to keep quiet does not have any mention in any Indian law, however, its authority can be derived from CrPC as well as the Indian Evidence Act.
+The right to keep quiet does not have any mention in any Indian law, however, its authority can be derived from the Constitution’s right against self-incrimination..

 The right to stay silent is principally related to the statement and confession made by the accused person in the court.
 In addition to this, it is the responsibility of the magistrate to perceive if any statement or confession made by the accused person was voluntarily or was after the use of force and manipulation.
 Therefore, police or any other authority for that matter is not allowed to compel an accused person to speak anything in the court.